Nodal Lengths in Shrinking Domains for Random Eigenfunctions on $\mathbb{S}^2$: Introduction and Background

-$Proj[\mathcal{L}_\ell|q]$ denoting the projection on the q-component.
-It can be shown that, in the case of functionals evaluated on the full sphere or torus, the projection on the first component vanishes identically; in the nodal case, $Proj[\mathcal{L}_\ell|2]$ vanishes as well, and the whole series is dominated simply by the term $Proj[\mathcal{L}_\ell|4]$, i.e., the so-called fourth-order chaos, which has indeed logarithmic variance.
-More explicitly, the variance of this single term is asymptotically equivalent to the variance of the full series, and its asymptotic distribution (Gaussian in the spherical case, nonGaussian for the torus, see \cite{RW}) gives also the limiting behaviour of the nodal fluctuations.
-It should also be noted that, in the case of the sphere, $Proj[\mathcal{L}_\ell|4]$ takes a very simple form, because it is proportional to the so-called sample trispectrum of $T_\ell$, $\int_{\mathbb{S}^2} H_4(T_\ell(x))\,dx$: this is to some extent unexpected, because the fourth-order chaotic term should in general be given by a complicated linear combination of polynomials involving also the gradient of the eigenfunctions (as it happens for arithmetic random waves on the torus, see \cite{MPRW}).\\\\ A natural question at this stage is to investigate what happens on subdomains of the sphere or other manifolds (see i.e., \cite{BMW} for arithmetic random waves).
-The nodal volume inside a ``nice" domain $F \subset \mathbb{S}^2$ of the sphere, is defined as
+$Proj[\mathcal{L}_\ell|C_q]$ denoting the projection on the $q-$component (see the supplement article \cite{supp}, Section A.1).
+It can be shown that, in the case of functionals evaluated on the full sphere or torus, the projection on the first component vanishes identically; in the nodal case, $Proj[\mathcal{L}_\ell|C_2]$ vanishes as well, and the whole series is dominated simply by the term $Proj[\mathcal{L}_\ell|C_4]$, e.g., the so-called fourth-order chaos, which has indeed logarithmic variance.
+More explicitly, the variance of this single term is asymptotically equivalent to the variance of the full series, and its asymptotic distribution (Gaussian in the spherical case, nonGaussian for the torus, see \cite{RW}) gives also the limiting behavior of the nodal fluctuations.
+It should also be noted that, in the case of the sphere, $Proj[\mathcal{L}_\ell|C_4]$ takes a very simple form, because it is proportional to the so-called sample trispectrum of $T_\ell$, $\int_{S^2} H_4(T_\ell(x))\,dx$ (being $H_j$ the $j-$th Hermite polynomial): this is to some extent unexpected, because the fourth-order chaotic term should in general be given by a complicated linear combination of polynomials involving also the gradient of the eigenfunctions (see the supplement article \cite{supp}, Section A.1.1), as it happens for arithmetic random waves on the torus, see \cite{MPRW}).\\\\ A natural question at this stage is to investigate what happens on subdomains of the sphere or other manifolds (see for example \cite{BMW} for arithmetic random waves).
+The nodal volume inside a ``nice" domain $F \subset S^2$ of the sphere, is defined as

-In \cite{W}, to address this issue the so-called \textit{linear statistics} of the nodal set, are introduced; more precisely, let $\varphi:\mathbb{S}^2 \rightarrow \mathbb{R}$ be a smooth function, and define the random variable $\mathcal{Z}^\varphi(T_\ell)$ as
+In \cite{W}, to address this issue the so-called \textit{linear statistics} of the nodal set are introduced; more precisely, let $\varphi:S^2 \rightarrow R$ be a smooth function, and define the random variable $\mathcal{Z}^\varphi(T_\ell)$ as

-Apparently this definition is well-posed only for continuous test function $\varphi \in C(\mathbb{S}^2)$; nevertheless, it was shown in \cite{W} that bounded variation functions $BV(\mathbb{S}^2)$ can be considered: indeed, it is possible to prove that, for $\varphi \in BV(\mathbb{S}^2) \cap L^{\infty}(\mathbb{S}^2)$ a not identically vanishing function, as $\ell \rightarrow \infty$, the variance satisfies
+Apparently this definition is well-posed only for continuous test function $\varphi \in C(S^2)$; nevertheless, it was shown in \cite{W} that bounded variation functions $BV({S}^2)$ can be considered: indeed, it is possible to prove that, for $\varphi \in BV({S}^2) \cap L^{\infty}({S}^2)$ a not identically vanishing function, as $\ell \rightarrow \infty$, the variance satisfies